andydevs/shuffle-experiment/README.md

 ## Usage
 ### Note
 This program has only been compiled for a 64-bit Unix system.
-So, if you have a 64-bit computer running Mac OS or Linux, you can run "bin/shuffle_experiment".
+So, if you have a 64-bit computer running Mac OS or Linux, you can run "bin/shuffle_experiment" from the terminal.

 ### Using MATLAB code
 Run "shuffle_experiment_analysis.m" in the analysis folder.
 This will read the data and options and plot three graphs of the data.